unstru/Skwitch/README.md

 Also, do not forget to create a 'equal' function in [AttributeName]Attribute if attribute comparaison cannot be handle by native === ( like Array ).
 This will help avoid unnecessary DOM updates.

-### Class descriptions

-( Work in progress )

-Animation/Animation
-An animation has notion of time and manipulate it.
-- build the sequences
-- subscribe to Skwitch/Timeline
-- become a timeline that trigger a tick, wich is just appState - this.start

-Animation inherits from sequence and can have a element, which can help you put animations into animations. ( although it is not stable and yet recommended )

-Animation/Sequence

-- build the keyframes
-- build the current frame which can be interpolation of keyframes
-- is a view
-- render the attributes when needed

-Animation/Frame
-A frame is a representation at an instant t of the state of an object.
-It :
-- build the frame attributes
-- has as many attributes as needed in the animation
-- instanciate FrameAttribute

-Animation/FrameAttribute
-It is where the logic of interpolation and keywords helpers is.
-It's an abstract class, each attribute should inherit of it.
-It :
-- format the frameAttribute init
-- define what means to be between A and B.

 ### Limitations
 * Opacity for IE<=8 ( because of CCS3, be careful and think about animations with no opacity change if you want IE<=8 )